MileHacker Logo

 Enduring Legacy

-Diu remained a Portuguese territory until 1961, when it was formerly incorporated into India along with Goa and Daman.
-This history Diu a living museum, offering visitors a direct connection to an intriguing colonial chapter.
+Diu remained a Portuguese territory until 1961, when it was incorporated into India along with Goa and Daman.
+This history Diu a living museum, offering visitors a direct connection to a fascinating colonial chapter.

 Architectural Heritage